GEO-BON/bon-in-a-box-pipelines/pipelines/New-pipeline/pipeline-tutorial-template.md

 ### Author(s): Author name
 #### Reviewed by: Reviewer names

 *This is a template for creating a tutorial for a pipeline, which will be included in the online documentation.
-These are the suggested sections, but the contributor can include additional sections or change titles if desired.*
+These are the suggested sections, but the contributor can include additional sections or change titles if desired.
+Should you need to add any images, please add them in the images folder of the bon-in-a-box-pipelines repository and link them to this file.*

 ## Introduction
 *Write an introduction here that is a brief description of what the pipeline does, and the context in which it should be used.
 This should include any relevant citations to the original paper.*